Dorin Goian: Spezia (2012–13)

 Goian joined Serie B club Spezia Calcio on a season-long loan in August 2012.
 After moving to Spezia on loan, Goian vowed he would return to Rangers when his loan spell ended.

 He made his debut for the club, four days later after signing for the club, in a 2–1 win over Vicenza.
 Since then, Goian became a regular in the first team.
 But on 17 November 2012 during a match with a 3–2 loss against Juve Stabia, Goian soon find himself in trouble after he pushed referee Maurizio Ciampi, which he was given a four match ban by the Disciplinary Committee of the Italian Professional League.
 Following his suspension, the club's sporting director Nelso Ricci described Goian as his "biggest disappointment" and in addition, Goian might leave the club to make a return to Rangers in January if his loan spell at the club has been terminated.
 After serving his four match ban and on 23 December 2012, Goian scored his first goal for the club with a header, as Spezia lose 3–2 against Padova.
 His goal led the manager Michele Serena stated that Goian will stay at the club and will not return to Rangers.
 His second goal came up on 6 April 2013, in a 2–1 win over Grosseto.
 However, Goian would lose his first team place at Spenzia towards the end of the season.

 Asteras Tripoli

-After his release from Rangers, Scottish reports claims that Goian was close to joining Greek Super League side Asteras Tripoli.
+After his release from Rangers, Scottish reports claims that Goian was close to joining Greek Super League side Asteras Tripolis.
 The move was confirmed on 21 July 2013 on a two-year contract, where Goian was greeted by fans with a flower following his move.
 He made his debut with the club a month later at 18 August 2013 in a 3–3 home draw against PAS Giannina.